joachimdalen/azext/docs/changelog/generate.md

 # Changelog Generation

-The `changelog generate` command generates a new changelog file.
+The `changelog generate` command generates a new changelog markdown file.

 ## Example